dtro-devuk/nextjs-tailwind-googlefonts-selfhost-starter/README.md

 ### Optimising for no FOUT or FOIT

-I've dones some small optimisations for the font(s) loading using the `font-display` attribute.
+We next perform some small optimisations for the font(s) loading using the `font-display` attribute.

 - FOUT (Flash of Unstyled Text).
 - FOIT (Flash of Invisible Text).